mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-01-28-kyle-bridget-portrait.md

 ---
-layout: work
+layout: media
 title: "Happy couple sitting on the grass"
-description: "PaperFaces portrait of Kyle and Bridget drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Kyle and Bridget drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-kyle-bridget-lg.jpg
   thumb: paperfaces-kyle-bridget-150.jpg